Bordered Floer homology for manifolds with torus boundary via immersed curves: Applications

 On the other hand, the double \(DS\) of \(S\) represents \(y\) and has complexity \(2c(S)\).
 If \(M\) is boundary incompressible, then \(S_0 \neq D^2\), so \(c(S) = \widetilde{c}(S) = 2n_+-k\).
 In this case, we would have \(c(DS)=4n_+-2k <\|y\|\), which is impossible.
 We conclude that \(S_0 = D^2\) and \(M\) was boundary compressible. \end{proof}

-\begin{remark} The proof shows that \(\curves{M}\) is loose, then all the curves in it are at height \(0\).
+\begin{remark} The proof shows that if \(\curves{M}\) is loose then it consists of curves that are all at a fixed height (up to overall shift, we may assume that these are all at height \(0\)).
 Loose manifolds with curves at other heights do not exist.
 One possible explanation for this would be that \(\curves{M,\spin}\) should represent an exact Lagrangian in \(\barT_M\). \end{remark}